 - Use a pet-repellant plug in.

 - Lay down aluminum foil or double-sided tape near your plants.

 - Give your pets their own plants, such as catnip or cat grass.

 Frequently asked questions

-Although cacti are not toxic, their spines can be painful and even cause breathing issues or intestinal distress if ingested.
+Although most cacti are not toxic, their spines can be painful and even cause breathing issues or intestinal distress if ingested.
 For this reason, if you think your pet ate your cactus, call your vet.

 Compared to many houseplants, cacti are relatively safe for homes with cats and dogs.
 Some of the best choices for pet-friendly homes are cacti with no spines, such as the spineless varieties of dragon fruit.

 If your pet gets stuck with a cactus spine, you’ll want to remove the spine if you can.
 Usually tweezers will do the trick and then follow-up treatment with a pet-safe, topical antibiotic.
 If you’re having difficulty removing the spine yourself, or the spine is in a very delicate area, give your vet a call.

 Any cacti can be placed in a hanging basket, but cacti with long and trailing growth habits tend to look best.
 For hanging planters, try out the fishbone cactus or dragon fruit cactus which are sure to create a striking display.